 If you intend to purchase land that does not have a house on it, it is important to remember that you can only use your KiwiSaver funds to put towards the purchase of that land and not towards the future costs of building the house.
 This is because your KiwiSaver savings can only be used in connection with the purchase of your first property and, having already purchased the land, you would no longer meet this criteria.

-Also, you must leave at least $1,000 in your KiwiSaver scheme account and you may only make one first home withdrawal (from either your current KiwiSaver scheme or from a KiwiSaver scheme to which you previously belonged).
+Also, you must leave at least $1,000 and any savings transferred from an Australian complying superannuation scheme in your KiwiSaver scheme account and you may only make one first home withdrawal (from either your current KiwiSaver scheme or from a KiwiSaver scheme to which you previously belonged).

 How it works